 How the Coronavirus has affected India?

+As of January 26, India has 10,667,736 positive COVID cases and 153,470 deaths caused by the virus.
 India remains as the second most infected country, after the United States.

 While originally India mandated strict lockdowns on its population to help contain the spread of the disease, over time compliance became a problem as there are many day laborers in the country who have very little in savings.
 Many states, as well, decided to end the lockdowns early for economic reasons.